tonikarttunen/Experimental-UI-Course-iOS-App/README.md

 Aalto University, 2016

-## iOS app for the practice assignment
+## iOS App for the Practice Assignment

-The app reads the acelerometer data from the iOS device and posts it to a REST API.
+The app reads the accelerometer data from the iOS device and posts it to a REST API.